Chart Color Schemes

 Flinders's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results for Flinders, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions across all age groups is very low.
-Private health cover is exceptionally high at approximately 78% of the total population (4,775 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Health outcomes data demonstrates outstanding results across Flinders, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+There is a very low prevalence of common health conditions across all age groups, and the rate of private health cover is exceptionally high at approximately 78% of the total population (4,775 people).
+This compares to 56.7% across Greater Melbourne and a national average of 55.7%.

-The most prevalent medical conditions are arthritis and asthma, affecting 9.9 and 7.2% of residents respectively.
-Notably, 67.3% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-The area has 40.2% of residents aged 65 and over (2,444 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, broadly in line with national rankings for the general population.
+The most common medical conditions in the area were found to be arthritis and asthma, impacting 9.9% and 7.2% of residents, respectively, while 67.3% declared themselves as completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 40.2% of residents aged 65 and over (2,444 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health